rgeraldes24/hyperion/docs/contracts/functions.rst

 .. note::
     Functions defined outside a contract are still always executed in the context of a contract.
-    They still can call other contracts, send them Zond and destroy the contract that called them, among other things.
+    They still can call other contracts, send them Quanta and destroy the contract that called them, among other things.
 The main difference to functions defined inside a contract is that free functions do not have direct access to the variable ``this``, storage variables and functions not in their scope.